7Block Labs

 }

-1. For each alert, decode metadata to extract:
+1. For each alert, you’ll want to decode the metadata to extract the following details:

-• module address (emitter), target/to, value, function selector, logs.
+• The module address (emitter), the target/to, the value, the function selector, and the logs.

-• Cross-check module and target against your allowlists.
+• Don’t forget to double-check the module and target against your allowlists.

-• Kick off Defender Action to “pause” a protocol contract or temporarily disable the module via your Security Council Safe.
+• Kick off a Defender Action to “pause” the protocol contract or temporarily disable the module using your Security Council Safe.

 Under the hood: why Forta is reliable for this signal